aws-samples/faropt/README.md

 ![](./faropt.png)

-# How to use this CDK project
+# How to use this CDK project (Backend setup)

+First set up CDK (see prerequisites section here - https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`faropt_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.